einari/Bifrost-Site/Tutorials/Contributing.md

 ### Other platforms

 Bifrost has support for several .net based platforms, such as Silverlight, WinRT, and its important to keep these in sync.
 Most code can be shared between these platforms.
-And all
+And all the code files that is shared from the Bifrost core project into these, or similarily when it is an extension and files from the core project is shared with the platform specific project, the files are added as references from the core project.